If you want to use something other than PayPal to accept payments, consider these options.

 - Niche services

-- Could something like WeChat Pay, which is designed for connecting Chinese customers with business overseas, be useful to your business?
+- For example, could something like WeChat Pay, which is designed for connecting Chinese customers with business overseas, be useful to your business?

 - Saving money

-- Is your goal to save money with the PayPal alternative or are you willing to make a bigger payment for a more detailed service?
+- Is your goal to save money with the PayPal alternative, or are you willing to make bigger payments for a more tailored service?